lay521tt-dotcom/speakvault-site/README.md

 ## Product Boundary

-- Website: concise product explanation, examples, practice paths, and a calm public reference for SpeakVault.
-- Tone: simple and elegant, with minimal commercial marketing and no early-access collection flow.
+- Website: static personal study workspace for listening, shadowing, scenario-based corpus cards, and a sample phrase vault.
+- Tone: simple, elegant, and calm, closer to a study desk than a SaaS landing page.
+- Content model: scenario cards with Chinese thought, natural English, polished English, culture note, tags, audio slot, and vault phrases.
+See `PRODUCT.md`.
-- Not included in this website: login, Supabase sync, OpenAI calls, private user libraries, or authenticated app flows.
+- Not included in this v1: login, Supabase sync, OpenAI calls, uploads, private user libraries, speech scoring, or persistent phrase saving.